lukamiletic95/papers/System model.md

 > It is assumed that each *FN* node has a public IP address, which enables a client to connect to it.

 When a *FN* node receives a transaction, it stores it inside its own Mempool.
-In addition, the transaction is gossiped over the network t
+In addition, the transaction is gossiped over the network to all of the peers of that particular *FN* node.
+Then the peers re-gossip that received transaction and so on.

 [^1]: A transaction may represent any data that, when processed, is useful to the client (e.g. storing money transactions in a blockchain alongside executing them).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzODQ1ODY5OSwxNzA4MDUwNTksLTQ0MD
+eyJoaXN0b3J5IjpbLTE0MDg3OTI1MjksMTcwODA1MDU5LC00ND
-Y1ODU4OCwtMTIxNjM4Nzk2NCw4MzU1OTYyMDAsMzE0MzUxNTQw
+A2NTg1ODgsLTEyMTYzODc5NjQsODM1NTk2MjAwLDMxNDM1MTU0
-LDE2OTQ0NjAyNjcsNTI3ODI0OTU2LC05MTA1NDc1NzAsNjAwNT
+MCwxNjk0NDYwMjY3LDUyNzgyNDk1NiwtOTEwNTQ3NTcwLDYwMD
-Y4OTYxLC0xMDU4NjE5MDczLDQ3MjEwNDk5MywxMTE1ODczNzMz
+U2ODk2MSwtMTA1ODYxOTA3Myw0NzIxMDQ5OTMsMTExNTg3Mzcz
-LC0xMTA3Mzc4NjAwLDQ3MDg3NjYzLC0xMjM4MDk1Mzk2LDk2MD
+MywtMTEwNzM3ODYwMCw0NzA4NzY2MywtMTIzODA5NTM5Niw5Nj
-EwNDM4OF19
+AxMDQzODhdfQ==
 -->